lewi0231/main-dev-blog/src/projects/scrolling-marquee.md

 ---
-title: Create Shopify Dawn Theme Scrolling Marquee
+title: Shopify Scrolling Marquee
 slug: shopify-marquee
 tags: ['Shopify', 'Dawn', 'Marquee']
 summary: I add a scrolling marquee feature to the Dawn Shopify theme.
 date: 2021-01-04T00:00:00+00:00
 ---

+import Button from '../components/button.jsx'

 ### TLDR
 Feel free to jump straight to the code below.
 Note this has not been tested in themes other than the Dawn theme.